mpatelCAS/MPAutoCompleteText/README.md

 Clone this repository and Add this code to your class This repository required this thing to run this project

+* Note : I would suggest to use this librery from Pod

  -  **AutoCompleteFramework**
  -  **AFNetworking 3.0**